Why Are People Filing Juul Lawsuits?

 The researchers also found slick marketing campaigns on Instagram in which images of the e-cig products were associated with “lifestyle feelings such as relaxation, freedom and sex appeal.”

-A 2017 study in PloS One found that the pods may have contained 20 percent more nicotine than their maker had advertised.
+A 2017 study in PloS One found that the pods may have contained 20% more nicotine than their maker had advertised.

 The manufacturer did not add a nicotine warning to its Twitter feed until October 2017.
 Many of its early promotional emails from April 2015 through April 2016 also failed to make any mention of nicotine content.

-North Carolina Sues Over E-Cigarette Marketing to Minors
+North Carolina Files Juul Lawsuit Over Marketing to Minors

 "JUUL's business practices are not only reckless, they're illegal.
 And I intend to put a stop to them.
 We cannot allow another generation of young people to become addicted to nicotine."